Welcome

 Nurse Associate Apprenticeship Information for Employers

-Interested in becoming or developing a TNA in Primary Care
+Interested in becoming or developing an SNA in Primary Care

 The following document provides key information about investing in the nursing associate role, the requirements of the practice assessor and supervisor, HEI providers, an overview of the programme together with useful information for the employer including funding.

-TNA Funding Confirmation sets out the arrangements for funding trainee nursing associates (TNAs) across NHS England and ensures a consistent approach is followed in terms of payment to employers and recording activity.
+SNA Funding Confirmation sets out the arrangements for funding student nursing associates (SNAs) across NHS England and ensures a consistent approach is followed in terms of payment to employers and recording activity.

 These arrangements include recording activity, data validation processes, payment timetables and responsibilities.